TheBestPessimist/duplicacy-utils/Readme.md

 ### TODO

-- improve the exclude rules for MacOS
+- improve the exclude rules for MacOS (HELP NEEDED)
+- name/organize the scripts better (HELP NEEDED)
 - guide for setting up powershell with minimum system modification